ethersphere/swarm-guide/contents/runninganode.rst

 Save the file as ``$DATADIR/genesis.json``.

-If you already have bzzd and geth running, kill the processes
+If you already have swarm and geth running, kill the processes

 .. code-block:: none

   killall -s SIGKILL geth
-  killall -s SIGKILL bzzd
+  killall -s SIGKILL swarm

 and remove the old data from the $DATADIR and then reinitialise with the custom genesis block

 .. code-block:: none

-  rm -rf $DATADIR/geth $DATADIR/bzzd
+  rm -rf $DATADIR/geth $DATADIR/swarm
-  ./geth --datadir $DATADIR init $DATADIR/genesis.json
+  geth --datadir $DATADIR init $DATADIR/genesis.json

-We are now ready to restart geth and bzzd using our custom genesis block
+We are now ready to restart geth and swarm using our custom genesis block

 .. code-block:: none

-  nohup ./geth --datadir $DATADIR \
+  nohup geth --datadir $DATADIR \
          --mine \
          --unlock 0 \
          --password <(echo -n "MYPASSWORD") \